Ketugram Assembly constituency

 Ketugram Assembly constituency is an assembly constituency in Purba Bardhaman district in the Indian state of West Bengal.

 Overview

 As per orders of the Delimitation Commission No. 271 Ketugram assembly constituency covers Ketugram I and Ketugram II blocks and Koshigram and Srikhanda gram panchayats of Katwa I block.

-Ketugram (SC) assembly constituency was earlier a part of Baharampur (Lok Sabha constituency).
-As per orders of the Delimitation Commission Ketugram assembly constituency is part of No. 41 Bolpur (Lok Sabha constituency).
+As per orders of the Delimitation Commission Ketugram assembly constituency is part of No. 41 Bolpur Lok Sabha constituency.
+Ketugram (SC) assembly constituency was earlier a part of Baharampur Lok Sabha constituency.